-'''

-primitive value range (in hex)
+primitive min max

-\mathchardef 0-8000
+\mathchardef 0 8000

-\mathchar 0-7FFF
+\mathchar 0 7FFF

-\mathaccent 0-7FFF
+\mathaccent 0 7FFF

-\delimiter 0-7FFFFFF
+\delimiter 0 7FFFFFF

-\radical 0-7FFFFFF
+\radical 0 7FFFFFF

-'''

 For practical reasons \mathchardef will silently accept values larger that 0x8000 and interpret it as \Umathcharnumdef.
 This is needed to satisfy older macro packages.